A winning combination of permanent wetlands and abundant resident wildlife means the Okavango Delta is a year-round safari destination.

 Hot and dry September and October are also particularly good months to visit the Okavango Delta as thirsty animals are concentrated in enormous numbers on its fringes (the Moremi Game Reserve is particularly rewarding at this time) while the November to April rainy summer season sees the Okavango Delta transform from an excellent bird watching destination to a sensational one.

-For further advice on planning your Okavango Delta safari, simply enquire with one of our Africa Safari Experts.
+For further advice on planning your Okavango Delta safari, enquire with one of our Africa Safari Experts.